 In October 2012, we announced cost saving initiatives which, at that time, were expected to result in approximately \$125 million in annual savings from our compensation and non-compensation cost base.
-We currently expect total annual savings related to the cost saving initiatives to be approximately \$160 million, which will be partially offset by investment in our business.
+We currently expect total annual savings related to the cost saving initiatives to be approximately \$160 million, partially offset by investment in our business.